-Unless you’re not currently working, employers will commonly ask this question to get a sense of what sort of conditions would cause you to jump ship.
+Unless you’re not currently working, employers will commonly ask why you’re leaving a job to get a sense of what sort of conditions would cause you to jump ship.

 Here’s the thing: Even though you’re probably leaving your job because there are some negative things going on, the last thing employers want to hear in response to this is anything negative.
 Because then they’re going to wonder how quickly you’ll start having those same complaints about your new gig.